Riptide (Marvel Comics): Fictional character biography

 Riptide is a member of the Marauders, a team of villains brought together by the mutant thief Gambit at the request of Mister Sinister.

-During the "Mutant Massacre" event, Riptide severely injures X-Men members Nightcrawler, Colossus, and Shadowcat.
-An enraged Colossus attacks Riptide and kills him by snapping his neck.
+During the "Mutant Massacre" storyline, Sinister sends the Marauders to kill the Morlocks, a group of mutant outcasts who live underground.
+In an ensuing battle with the X-Men, Riptide severely injures Nightcrawler, Colossus, and Shadowcat.
+An enraged Colossus attacks Riptide, who manages to penetrate his skin with his blades.
+Undeterred, Colossus kills Riptide by snapping his neck.
 However, Riptide returns in a clone body created by Mister Sinister.

 After M-Day

-Riptide is among the 198 mutants who retain their powers after the events of M-Day, in which a mentally ill Scarlet Witch removed the mutant gene from the majority of the world's mutant population.
+Riptide is among the 198 mutants who retain their powers after the events of M-Day, in which a mentally ill Scarlet Witch removes the mutant gene from the majority of the world's mutant population.

-Later, during the storyline "Messiah Complex", Riptide is part of the final battle on Muir Island.
+During the storyline "Messiah Complex", Riptide is part of the final battle on Muir Island.
 He battles Wolfsbane, knocking her out and giving her superficial wounds before he is rendered unconscious by Professor X.

 Riptide and the Marauders are killed by Magneto, who seeks revenge for their actions against mutants.
 When more clones of the Marauders appear, Magneto brainwashes them into serving him.

 Krakoan Age

 During the Krakoan Age, Riptide and the Marauders are enslaved by Madelyne Pryor, who intends to use them to invade Krakoa.
-However, Greycrow and the Hellions attack and kill the Marauders, enabling them to be resurrected free of Pryor's control.
+Greycrow and the Hellions attack and kill the Marauders, enabling them to be resurrected free of Pryor's control.

 Powers and abilities

 Riptide is a mutant with the ability to spin his body at an incredibly fast rate.
-He also has the ability to generate sharp calcium growths that protrude through his skin, often taking the form of shurikens.
+He can generate calcium growth from his bones that protrude through his skin, often taking the form of shurikens and spikes.
+When he spins, Riptide can release these growths at will, as sharp projectiles.